A unified energy optimality criterion predicts human navigation paths and speeds: Results

-\paragraph{Cost of turning-in-place as a limiting case.} Turning or spinning in place is a special case of walking in circles with $R \rightarrow 0$ and $v \rightarrow 0$, while $\omega = v/R$ remains constant equal to the turning rate.
-Using this limit and extrapolating our empirical model to turning in place, we obtain the metabolic cost of turning in place to be: $\dot{E} = \alpha_0 + \alpha_2 \omega^2$.
-The metabolic cost of turning in place per unit angle (analogous to metabolic cost per unit distance) is $\dot{E}/\omega = \alpha_0/\omega + \alpha_3 \omega$.
+\paragraph{Prediction: Minimizing energy cost of turning-in-place predicts an optimal turning rate.} Humans often need to turn in place while standing, to re-orient their body --- to face a new direction.
+Turning in place or spinning in place (Figure \ref{fig:TurningInPlace}A) is a special case of walking in circles with radius $R \rightarrow 0$ and speed $v \rightarrow 0$, while the angular velocity $\omega = v/R$ remains non-zero.
+Extrapolating using these limits, we obtain the metabolic rate of turning-in-place to be: $\dot{E} = \alpha_0 + \alpha_2 \omega^2$.
+The metabolic cost of turning in place per unit angle (analogous to metabolic cost per unit distance) is $\dot{E}/\omega = \alpha_0/\omega + \alpha_2 \omega$.
+This cost per unit angle is optimized by steady optimal turning speed $\omega_{\mathrm{opt}} = \sqrt{\alpha_0/\alpha_2}$ = 1.46 rad/s = 83.6 degrees/s (Figure \ref{fig:TurningInPlace}B-C).

-\paragraph{Turning in place: Preferred versus optimal angular speeds} The cost of turning in place per unit angle is optimized by steady optimal turning speed $\omega_{\mathrm{opt}} = \sqrt{\alpha_0/\alpha_3}$ = 1.578 rad/s = 90.4 degrees/s.
-From our experiments measuring preferred speeds of turning in place, the average human turning speeds for turns of 270 degrees and 360 degrees were not significantly different and almost entirely overlap with the set of steady turning speeds that are within 5\% of the optimal turning cost.
-For smaller turn angles of 90 and 180 degrees, the measured average turning speeds were systematically lower, presumably due to an unaccounted-for cost for starting and stopping or force rates (see \cite{seethapathi2015metabolic} for a straight-line walking analog of this issue).
+\paragraph{Experiment: Humans turn in place at close to the energy optimal turning rate.} We performed behavioral experiments in which humans turned in place by a fixed turn angle $\alpha$ (Figure \ref{fig:TurningInPlace}A), starting and ending at rest.
+The average human turning speeds for large turns of 270 degrees and 360 degrees largely overlap with each other and almost entirely overlap with the set of steady turning speeds that are within 5\% of the optimal turning cost (Figure \ref{fig:TurningInPlace}C).

-\paragraph{Low curvature of energy surface, behavioral variability, and model sensitivity.} Due to the low curvature of the metabolic cost per distance surface (Figure \ref{fig:MetCostPerDistannceEtc}a, \ref{fig:TurningInPlace}b), a large range of speeds or angular speeds are within a percent of the optimal cost.
-Thus, large variability in preferred speeds may mean only a small energy penalty.
-Low curvature of the metabolic cost surface also implies sensitivity of predictions to small modeling errors and sensitivity to noise in the metabolic data.
-The overlap between the ranges of preferred and optimal speeds is similar to those in some of our earlier articles \cite{seethapathi2015metabolic,handford2014sideways}.

-\paragraph{Walking on non-circular complex curves: slower on higher curvature turns.} In previous studies by other researchers, when humans walked in non-circular curves, including ellipses \cite{Vieill01}, cloverleaves, and limacons (\cite{Hich05a}, Figure \ref{fig:EllipseLimaconCloverleaf}) their speed decreased when curvature increased.
-Figure \ref{fig:EllipseLimaconCloverleaf} compares the experimentally measured speed variations with our model predictions, without a cost for speed changes.
-With an additive cost for speed changes, the model predicts smaller speed fluctuations.
-While the figure compared foot speeds with measured head speeds, correcting for this difference does not make a significant quantitative difference to the comparison.